kebabhans/Twitterino/README.md

 docker ps
 ```

-...to check that a `zookeeper` and a `kafka` container are now running
+...to check that a `zookeeper` and three `kafka` containers are now running